how to make finger lickin fried sardines or Boquerones fritos

 Place each anchovy into the hot oil.
 Fry until golden, cooking on both sides.
 Do not allow the oil to smoke.
 Depending on the size of the anchovies, 1 minute on each side is sufficient.
 Maybe 2 minutes for the larger versions.

-There are 250 calories in a 100g serving of Boquerones Fritos.
-There are plenty of Omega-3’s in sardines.
+There are 250 calories in a 100g serving of fried sardines aka Boquerones Fritos.
+There are plenty of Omega-3’s and calcium (if you eat the bones) in sardines.
 It helps to prevent chronic low-grade inflammation and may benefit numerous chronic diseases such as rheumatoid arthritis, atherosclerosis, diabetes, obesity, and heart problems.